German–Soviet Axis talks: Stalin–Ribbentrop exchange in October

 In October 1940, Stalin requested that Molotov be permitted to discuss with Hitler the countries' future relations.
 Ribbentrop responded to Stalin in a letter that "in the opinion of the Führer... it appears to be the historical mission of the Four Powers — the Soviet Union, Italy, Japan and Germany — to adopt a long-range policy and to direct the future development of their peoples into the right channels by delimitation of their interests in a worldwide scale".

 The delivery of Ribbentrop's letter was delayed to Stalin.
-That resulted after earlier press stories in the ideas no longer seemed "fresh", which caused Ribbentrop to lash out at the German embassy in Moscow's personnel.
+That resulted, after earlier press stories, in the ideas no longer seeming "fresh", which caused Ribbentrop to lash out at the personnel of German embassy in Moscow.
 Delivering the letter, von Schulenburg stated that the Berlin conference would be a preliminary meeting preceding a convening of the four powers.

 Stalin was visibly pleased by the invitation for talks in Berlin.
 Stalin wrote a letter responding to Ribbentrop on entering an agreement regarding a "permanent basis" for their "mutual interests".

 On November 6, Köstring wrote that "since Göring has now put our military deliveries in balance with the Russian deliveries, one may hope that the negotiations will end in peace and friendship".
 During the first two weeks in November, German and Soviet economic negotiators in Moscow enjoyed moderate success.
 German military-economic negotiators had hoped for success in the negotiations, in part because they felt that it would strengthen their arguments against Hitler's policy, which was increasingly anti-Soviet.

-On November 1, the head of the Army General Staff, Franz Halder, met with Hitler and wrote, "The Führer hopes he can bring Russia into the anti-British front".
-After Franklin D. Roosevelt won the presidential election four days later after he had promised that there would be no foreign wars if he was elected, Goebbels noted that "after his statement, Roosevelt will hardly be able to enter the war in an active capacity".
+On November 1, the head of the Army General Staff, Franz Halder, noted that Molotov would have accepted the invitation to Berlin, he believed this to be an attempt by Hitler to bring "Russia into an anti-British front".
+After Franklin D. Roosevelt won the presidential election four days later after he had promised that there would be no foreign wars if he was elected, Joseph Goebbels noted that "after his statement, Roosevelt will hardly be able to enter the war in an active capacity".
 Meeting with Benito Mussolini, Ribbentrop explained the German view of the meetings that the acid test would be the Soviets' stand on the Balkans.
 With the Balkans and the Bosporus a potential "dangerous overlapping of interests" if the Soviets backed away from it, it would be a peaceful and even a preferable alternative to an invasion.

 Hitler revealed to Mussolini that he did not expect to accommodate the Soviets beyond forcing Turkey to yield to some guarantees on the Bosporus.
 Also, he did not want Stalin taking a Romanian entry point to the Bosporus and stated that "one Romanian bird in the hand is worth more than two Russians in the bush".
 However, Hitler stated that he was skeptical because he believed that Stalin was obsessed with the Danube and Bulgaria.
 Germany was aware that the Soviet Union had attempted to extend guarantees to Bulgaria to become its ally and that Bulgaria had turned it down.